Journey Back to Oz: Plot

 Mombi, having seen their progress in her crystal ball, brings the nearby trees to life; whereupon Glinda sends a golden hatchet to Pumpkinhead.
 One of the trees snatches it from him, but changes its fellows and itself into gold and turns them from bad to good.
 Woodenhead carries Dorothy and Pumpkinhead back to the Emerald City, where Mombi's elephants surprise them.
 When Dorothy opens Glinda's box, mice emerge, scaring the elephants.
 Mombi brews a potion to shrink Toto to mouse-size so she can feed him to her cat; but when startled, miniaturizes her crow and cat instead.
 Thereafter Mombi disguises herself as a rose with poisonous thorns, but Toto goads the elephants into fatally trampling over her, causing them to disappear, to which the Scarecrow explains that Mombi's death has caused all her magic to die with her.
 Unfortunately, Pumpkinhead, another product of Mombi, also dies; however, he is revived by one of Dorothy's tears.

-The Scarecrow makes Woodenhead the head of the Oz cavalry and knights Pumpkinhead; and Dorothy and Toto leave Oz by another tornado (created by Pumpkinhead and Glinda), promising to return.
+The Scarecrow makes Woodenhead the head of the Oz cavalry and knights Pumpkinhead; and Dorothy and Toto leave Oz by another cyclone (created by Pumpkinhead and Glinda), promising to return.